Skip to content

 # Debug MCP client connections

-aia --debug --mcp github test_prompt
+aia --debug --mcp github.json test_prompt

-aia --mcp-status
+aia --mcp-list

 Protocol Errors

-# Enable detailed MCP logging
+Enable detailed MCP logging via the logger configuration:

 mcp: